Discovery-Utility/connection-utility-tool/README.md

 and will also install [npm](https://docs.npmjs.com)
 2. Clone or download this project
-3. Download and install all of the project libraries and dependencies by running the folowing commands (using any shell).
+3. Download and install all of the project libraries and dependencies by running the following commands (using any shell).
     1. run `npm install` in "./" of the project.
-    2. run `npm install` in "./src/" of the project.
 4. In the directory "./" build the bundle by `npm run dev` command
 5. Now you can run or build binary files of **ZSCU**:
-    1. For running this application you need enter `npm run electron` command in "./src/"
+    1. For running this application you need enter `npm run electron` command in "./"
     2. You can build binary files only from the same platform type as the intended target.
-For building binary files you need run one of the following commands in "./src/":
+For building binary files you need run one of the following commands in "./":

         ```
         npm run build:win32